 Customising the My Details form

-Most of the form's settings are controlled from the Address Book module settings, however, there are some additional Connect settings in the Children module's settings that determine the fields shown on the form when Add child is clicked.
+Most of the form's settings are controlled from the Address Book module settings, however, some additional Connect settings in the Children module's settings determine the fields shown on the form when Add child is clicked.
 Let's begin in the Address Book.

 Access the Address Book module's settings using the cogwheels icon in the top-right corner of the module and click on the Connect Options tab.